microsoft/fast/specs/slider/slider.md

 - `step` - limits the values of the `slider` to increments of the `step` value added to the minimum value of the `slider`'s total range.
 The default value is 1.
 The minimum and maximum values of a `slider`'s range are always valid results regardless of the `step` prop.
 The `step` prop is used as the value for incrementing the thumb by pressing the arrow keys.
 - `mode`
 The slider component can be set to different modes using the `mode` prop.
-The default is `singleValue`.
+The default is `single-value`.
 The modes are as follows:
- > - `singleValue` -  A single thumb, no selected range is displayed.
+ > - `single-value` -  A single thumb, no selected range is displayed.
- > - `adjustUpperValue` -  A single thumb associated with the upper value of slider's selected range.
+ > - `adjust-upper-value` -  A single thumb associated with the upper value of slider's selected range.
 The *slider*'s front bar element displays and is anchored to the low end of the slider's current range as the user adjusts the maximum value.
- > - `adjustLowerValue` -  A single thumb associated with the lower value of slider's selected range.
+ > - `adjust-lower-value` -  A single thumb associated with the lower value of slider's selected range.
 The *slider*'s front bar element displays and is anchored to the high end of the slider's current range as the user adjusts the minimum value.
- > - `adjustBoth` - in which case the selected range starts at 40% to 60% of the total range
+ > - `adjust-both` - in which case the selected range starts at 40% to 60% of the total range

- - `initialValue` - The `initialValue` prop allows authors to specify the initial selected range of the `slider`.
-It defaults to a (step constrained) value at the midpoint on the `slider`'s total range for all modes except `adjustBoth`.
+ - `value` - Allows authors to specify the initial selected range of the `slider`.
+It defaults to a (step constrained) value at the midpoint on the `slider`'s total range for all modes except `adjust-both`.

-The aria values by default will be the min, max and value number but can be overridden via these props
-- `aria-valuemin` -
-- `aria-valuemax` -
-- `aria-valuenow` -

 *Events*
+- `change`

+*Methods*
-- `onValueChange`
+- `valueChanged`

 *Slots*
 - `backgroundTrack`